Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * You can restrict who can access your distribution
   * Whitelist: Allow your users to access your content only if they're in one of the countries on a list of approved countries.
   * Blacklist: Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.
-* The “country” is determined using a 3rd party Geo-IP database
+* The "country" is determined using a 3rd party Geo-IP database
 * Use case: Copyright Laws to control access to content

 #### CloudFront vs S3 Cross Region Replication